michellelclement/meatblog/README.md

 Addition of search function: I decided that the site needed a search function now, rather than in the future, so decided to build this into the project rather than add it in the future.
 The recipe list could quickly get long, so a search feature was important from the start.

 Added an image on Find a Recipe page: I decided to add an image to each recipe on the ‘Find a Recipe’ page.
 I felt that being a recipe website, the visual cue for each recipe would be important in the section.
-I feel that the overall result is a huge improvement and make the page much more visually appealing, as well as making recipes easier to find.
+I feel that the overall result is a huge improvement and makes the page much more visually appealing, as well as making recipes easier to find.

 Adding form helpers: I decided to add form helper information to the following pages: ‘Sign up’, ‘Add Recipe’ and ‘Edit Recipe.’
 Initially, the helpers were to provide the user-specific instructions on how to upload a recipe to the website so that it would be formatted correctly (each item must be on a new line) and to explain to a user what is expected to upload an image.
 Another reason I decided to add helpers was due to my mentor testing the website and not being able to sign up.
 I decided that I should make it clear what would be accepted as a username, password etc. (A-Z, numbers but not special characters).